yabinmeng/nosqlbench-build-docs/site/content/user-guide/core-op-fields.md

 template which do not have this op field by name will automatically inherit it.

 # Core Op Fields

+## *driver*

+- _default_: unset
+- _required_: yes, by op template or by activity params
+- _dynamic_: no

+Each op template in an activity can use a specific driver.
+If this op field is not provided in the op template, then it is set by default from the activity params.
+If neither is set, an error is thrown.

+Since each op template can have a unique driver, and each activity can have multiple op templates, each activity will have multiple drivers active while it is running.
+These drivers are instanced and shared between op templates which specify the same driver by name.

+During activity initialization, all the drivers which are loaded by active op templates (those not filtered out) are consulted for valid activity params.
+Only params which are valid for at least one active driver will be allowed to be set on the activity.
+This includes [core activity params](@/user-guide/core-activity-params.md).

+## *space*

+- _default_: "default"
+- _required_: yes, but set by default
+- _dynamic_: yes

+The space is a named cache of driver state.
+For each driver, a cache of driver-specific "driver space" objects is kept.
+If the value is not set in the op template, then the effect is the same as all op templates sharing a single instance of a driver for a given name (Where the name is the same for multiple op templates).
+However, if the users sets the `space` op field to a binding, then the driver will be virtualized over the names provided, allowing for a given driver to be effectively multi-instanced within the activity.

+👉 **Be careful with this op field!** The way it works allows for quite advanced testing scenarios to be built with _very minimal_ effort, compared to nearly all other approaches.
+However, if you set this op field to a binding function which produces a high cardinality values, you will be asking your client to create many instances of a native driver.
+This is not likely to end well for at least the client, and in some cases the server.
+This does present interesting stress testing scenarios, however!

+When an activity is shutting down, it will automatically close out any driver spaces according to their own built-in shutdown logic, but not until the activity is complete.
+At present, there is no space cache expiry mechanism, but this can be added if someone needs it.

 ## *ratio*